 Once all the ingredients are prepped add the pasta, cooked lentils, tofu ricotta, and tomato sauce to a large baking dish.
 Then, stir so the noodles are completely coated in sauce and the lentils and tofu ricotta and mixed in.

 Then, add to the oven and bake at 400F for about 10 minutes.
 Then, broil an additional 3-5 minutes to get the top nice and crisp.
 I like to serve this vegetarian baked ziti with a bit of vegan parmesan & fresh parsley on top!
+However, topping it with homemade vegan mozzarella before broiling is also so delicious.

 FAQ & Expert Tips: